ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Request date

+!!! info ""
-> The date when the media was requested in Overseerr.
+    The date when the media was requested in Overseerr.

 - Key: Overseerr.requestDate
 - Availability: movies, shows, seasons, episodes